International Programs (non-credit)

 The International Seminars Program provides groups of foreign students and professionals exposure to current American perspectives and practices in their area of study or profession.
 Highly qualified professors and community professionals speak on topics requested by the sponsoring organization, with translation or in the participants’ native language.

-Working in partnership with other units of the UH, Bridge assists students in preparation for examinations such as the Test of English as a Foreign Language (TOEFL), the Graduate Record Examination (GRE), and the Graduate Management Admission Test (GMAT).
+Working in partnership with other units of UH Manoa, Bridge assists students in preparation for examinations such as the Test of English as a Foreign Language (TOEFL), the Graduate Record Examination (GRE), and the Graduate Management Admission Test (GMAT).

 The Bridge Program addresses other challenges for international students as well.
-Students with a three-year bachelor degree (3YB) common in their home countries are assisted in meeting four-year requirements that are generally considered standard for admission into U.S. graduate programs.
+Students with a three-year bachelor degree (3YB) common in some countries are assisted in meeting four-year requirements that are generally considered standard for admission into U.S. graduate programs.

 Students who complete attendance and academic requirements receive an International Bridge Program certificate of completion.